httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Responses to Uploads

 HTTP uploads often not only transfer a representation to the server but also send back information to the client.
-For resumable uploads, this works similar to conventional HTTP uploads.
+For resumable uploads, this works similarly to conventional HTTP uploads.
 The server can include information in the response to the request that transferred the remaining representation data and included the `Upload-Complete: ?1` header field.
 Clients can regard this response as the final response for the entire upload, as detailed in {{upload-creation}} and {{upload-appending}}.

 However, due to network interruptions, the upload resource might receive the remaining representation data, complete the upload, and send a response to the client, which then does not receive the response.
 The client can learn that the upload is complete by retrieving its state ({{offset-retrieving}}), but resumable uploads as defined in this document do not offer functionality to recover the missed response.